rootstrap/blog/content/Live Streaming Apps Architecture - Part 1 - German Lopez.md

 <img src="images/live-streaming-architecture.png" alt="Live Streaming Architecturing"/>

-# Live Streaming apps architecture - Part 1
+# How to Create a Live Streaming Platform

 **Abstract:** A few ideas and considerations for architecting a live streaming application based on our previous experience.